nabanitarimpi/Disaster-response-analysis/README.md

 - _**go.html**_ : The html file that renders the result page of the web app where an emergency worker can enter a message and find out which category/categories the message belongs to.

-- _**Procfile, requirements.txt**_ : Files needed for the deployment of the app  to the Heroku server.

 ## About the dataset